 In the spring of 2022, Steering Committee members conducted outreach and information sessions for potential participants and parents to learn more about the program.

 On May 14, 2022, the program entered its next phase.
 Youth learned more about the program, asked questions, and filled out applications.
-During the summer, youth and Steering Committee members will participate in monthly team-building activities.
-Proposal development will take place in the fall, and the Foundation expects to have at least three proposals completed by the end of 2022.
-The Steering Committee will assess proposals to make sure they fit within both the budget allowances and the definition of a public improvement.
+Beginning in the summer, youth and Steering Committee members participated in monthly team-building activities.
+Proposal development took place over the next twelve months.
+While the Steering Committee assessed proposals to make sure they fit within both the budget allowances and the definition of a public improvement, Community Dollars has always been a youth-driven program.

 Proposal Design

-There are two broad categories that project proposals may fall under:
+There are two broad categories that project proposals fell under:

-Within these categories, participants will have the freedom to decide on projects they deem important to their community.
-The Steering Committee welcomes their creative ideas and fresh thinking.
+Within these categories, participants had the freedom to decide on projects they deemed important to their community.
+The Steering Committee welcomed creative ideas and fresh thinking.

-The following are examples of projects and the subcategories they may fall under:
+The following are examples of possible projects and the subcategories they may fall under, many of which were considered by the group:

 Program Mission